Aviellagerev/project/README.md

 Real-Time Shared Folder Application

 A modern, secure, and real-time file sharing web application built with Flask.
 This project provides a platform for users to upload, download, and manage files with a granular, role-based permission system.
 All file additions and deletions are reflected instantly for all connected users without needing to refresh the page, thanks to Server-Sent Events (SSE).

+This application is built using the Flask application factory pattern for better structure and scalability.

 ✨ Features

 Secure User Authentication: Users can register and log in to a secure session.

 Role-Based Permissions: A hierarchical permission system (Read, Write, Delete, Admin) controls user actions.